 Taken 14 November 2024 at 14:44 (UTC -1hr), this NETSCOUT map is displaying real-time distributed denial of service attacks across the globe.
 Hundreds of attacks are actively occurring almost every minute of the day.
-(Screenshot from NETSCOUT Cyber Threat Horizon) -Evgeny E. Messner
+(Screenshot from NETSCOUT Cyber Threat Horizon) The maze of war psychology has not been illuminated yet by scientific knowledge, and therefore strategists make their way blindly in the dark.

+-Evgeny E. Messner